nateyolles/sluri/README.md

 Allows easy access to create, read, update and delete querystring parameters without having to resort to manual string manipulation.

 Handles multiple values for a given key in the querystring.
 There are many ways different web frameworks handle this. *slURISearchParams* takes the same approach as the *SearchParams* interface that it is implementing.
 An example of multiple values is: *?foo=red&bar=blue&foo=green*.
-Calling the *#get* method will return the first occurance, while calling the *#getAll* method will return an array of all values.
+Calling the *#get* method will return the first occurrence, while calling the *#getAll* method will return an array of all values.
 Calling the *#set* method with remove all values and create the new one.
 Calling *#delete* will remove all values.
 The *#append* method is how multiple values can be added to the querystring.

 > **searchString**
 >